About our league

 For 2019 we will move to a system where A and B category races over a certain distance will carry British Cycling ranking points.
-Probably two B cat races per night and three A cat races.
+Probably one B cat race per night and three A cat races depending on rider feedback.

 Dates & Times for 2019